 - Other medications.
 Other drugs, even over-the-counter medications, can cause bad reactions when mixed with aspirin.

 - Medical conditions.
-Aspirin can worsen certain conditions, especially kidney disease, liver disease, bleeding disorders, ulcers, or vitamin deficiencies.
+This drug can worsen certain conditions, especially kidney disease, liver disease, bleeding disorders, ulcers, or vitamin deficiencies.

 - Pregnant or nursing.
 Dogs that are pregnant or nursing should almost never take medication without veterinary supervision.